-I am the youngest of 6 children, the first to go to university in 1980 thanks to the Whitlam Labor Government that made higher education free, and not just for the rich.
+I am the youngest of 6 siblings, and was the first to go to university in 1980 thanks to the Whitlam Labor Government that made higher education free, and not just for the rich.

 I went to Buderim Primary School, and then Maroochydore High School on the Sunshine Coast.
 I loved surfing.
 At 18 I swapped the wild surf, for a world of wild ideas,

-As a teenager I dreamt that one day ordinary kids like me from the sunshine coast would have their own university.
+As a teenager I dreamt that one day ordinary kids like me would have their own university.
 Now they do, and I am delighted to be associated with the University of the Sunshine Coast, as an Adjunct Professor in the School of Law and Society.

 At 60 I left academia to become an independent research consultant, moving back to coast to be closer to family and friends, with more life balance.